 Clinical Trials Staff

-All Clinical Trials Staff are based at the University of Birmingham Centre for Cardiovascular Sciences, City Hospital
+All Clinical Trials Staff are based at City Hospital

 Ronnie Haynes (also Department Manager)